Decision Making in Healthcare Policy: Balancing Cost, Quality, and Access

 3. Policy Evaluation

 Regularly evaluate the effectiveness and impact of healthcare policies.
-Assess the extent to which policies achieve desired outcomes and adapt strategies accordingly.
+Adopt policy evaluation software to assess the extent to which policies achieve desired outcomes and adapt strategies accordingly.
 Continuously monitor cost, quality, and access indicators to identify areas for improvement.

 Reading more: